phip1611/lib-text-loading-animation-rust/calling-from-c-examples/unix/readme.md

-# Calling library *text-loading-animation* from C.
+# Calling library *text-loading-animation* from C on UNIX.

 ## Prerequisites
 - this special setup (make, gcc) works only on UNIX-like systems (MacOS, Linux)